Face masks during the COVID-19 pandemic: World Health Organization

-Early in 2020, the WHO had only recommended medical masks for people with suspected infection and respiratory symptoms, their caregivers and those sharing living space, and healthcare workers.
-In April 2020, the WHO acknowledged that wearing a medical mask can limit the spread of certain respiratory viral diseases including COVID-19 but claimed that medical masks would create a false sense of security and neglect of other necessary measures, such as hand hygiene.
+Early in 2020, the WHO had only recommended medical masks for people with suspected infection and respiratory symptoms, their caregivers, those sharing their living space, and healthcare workers.
+In April 2020, the WHO acknowledged that wearing a medical mask could limit the spread of certain respiratory viral diseases including COVID-19 but claimed that medical masks would create a false sense of security and potentially lead to neglect of other necessary measures, such as hand hygiene.

 The early WHO advice on limited mask usage was scrutinized for several reasons.
 First, experts and researchers pointed out the asymptomatic transmission of the virus.
-Second, according to Marteau et al. (27 July 2020), available evidence does not support the notion that masking adversely affects hand hygiene: Dame Theresa Marteau, one of the researchers, remarked that "The concept of risk compensation, rather than risk compensation itself, seems the greater threat to public health through delaying potentially effective interventions that can help prevent the spread of disease."
+Second, according to Marteau et al. (27 July 2020), available evidence does not support the notion that masking adversely affects hand hygiene: Dame Theresa Marteau, one of the researchers, remarked that the concept of risk compensation, rather than risk compensation itself, seems the greater threat to public health through delaying potentially effective interventions that can help prevent the spread of disease.

 The WHO revised its mask guidance in June 2020, with its officials acknowledging that studies indicated asymptomatic or pre-symptomatic spread.
 The updated advice recommended that the general public should wear non-medical fabric masks where there is known or suspected widespread transmission and where physical distancing is not possible, and that vulnerable people (60 and over, or with underlying health risks) and people with any symptoms suggestive of COVID-19 as well as caregivers and healthcare workers should wear surgical or procedure masks.
-They stated that the purpose of mask usage is to prevent the wearer transmitting the virus to others (source control) and to offer protection to healthy wearers against infection (prevention).
+They stated that the purpose of mask usage was to prevent the wearer transmitting the virus to others (source control) and to offer protection to healthy wearers against infection (prevention).